 No, this trap will only attract and kill the adult male moths.

-Each trap comes with two pheromone lures, each of which lasts up to 6 weeks giving an initial 12 week protection.
+Each trap comes with two pheromone lures, each of which last up to 6 weeks, giving the trap an initial 12-week protection.
 Replacement lures can be purchased separately here.

-There are several generations of Box tree caterpillars in a season from April - October meaning traps should be set during this period.
+There are several generations of Box tree Caterpillars in a season.
+They are active from April - October, so traps should be set during this period.